sarafen/charlie/CONTRIBUTING.md

 # How to contribute to Charlie

+First, please make sure you read and follow the [Code of Conduct](https://github.com/StephenLovell/charlie/blob/master/CODE_OF_CONDUCT.md)

 **Do not open up a GitHub issue if the issue you have found or intend to fix is a security vulnerability in Charlie**, instead contact (security "at" charliecms.org), with details about the issue.
 Please do not share the vulnerability in a public setting until it has been addressed.